s-tip/stip-common/README.md

 S-TIP is a threat intelligence platform to bring down barriers among separate practices of CTI sharing.

+Note: We plan to release STIX Custom Object support and related features soon.

 ## Requirements

 * **Python 3.6+**